hackerspacesg/hackerspace.sg/contents/plenum/2020-10-20/_index/main.md

 ### Upcoming events that HackerspaceSG might be interested in

 ### Any Other Business
+- Thanks to The Ukelele Assemble for their fundraising efforts which raised $296.61 (nett PayPal fees)

 ### Next Meeting
 - 2020-11-11 20:00 (tentatively scheduled for 2nd Wednesday of every month, but subject to change depending on the schedule of key people)